2025 Agenda

 PANEL DISCUSSION:

-Ireland lags behind other European countries when it comes to attracting clinical trials.
+The island of Ireland lags behind in Europe when it comes to attracting clinical trials.
+Our panel discusses:

 • Developing a new strategy to increase the number of clinical trials